SandraMuller/IoTHubDemo/README.md

 <p align="center">
   <img src="https://github.com/SandraMuller/IoTHubDemo/blob/master/ScreenShot/SimulatedDeviceSendRecieveMessage.png"/>
 </p>
 <p>You can see the JSON objects being sent here and then on read device-to-cloud messages (point 2), that those objects have been received by the IoT Hub.
 I have enabled cloud-to-device messaging on my device as well.
 The yellow line is the message I sent in point 3 (cloud-to-device).
-This completes thhe full circle of being able to send/receive messages to a device, read those messages and use another application to send a message to the device.</p></br>
+This completes the full circle of being able to send/receive messages to a device, read those messages and use another application to send a message to the device.</p></br>

 <p><strong>Where to from here?
 Adding a real device :)</strong></p>